-- 1. Fuel tank cover

-- 2. Bolt

-- 3. Quick fastener

-- 4. Remove the air filter case cover by removing the screws.
+- 1. Projection - 4.
+Lift up the rubber covers, and then remove the air filter case cover by removing the screws.

 - 1. Air filter case cover

 - 2. Screw

+- 3. Rubber cover

 - 5. Pull the air filter element out.

-- 1. Air filter element - Insert a new air filter element into the air filter case.
+- 1. Air filter element - 6.
+Insert a new air filter element into the air filter case.
 NOTICE: Make sure that the air filter element is properly seated in the air filter case.
 The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn.